ghankerson/origins-conscioussness/intro.md

 ## Podcast conclusion

-I am passionate about learning about  his fascinating and tantalizing intersection of myth and psychology and I hope you will join me on this journey.
+I am passionate about learning about this fascinating and tantalizing intersection of myth and psychology and I hope you will join me on this journey.
 As we progress through the podcast we will use use movies, myths and fairy tales to make these concepts less abstract and more relatable.
 Subscribe.